How to Identify and Get Rid of Rabbits in the Garden

 Control and Prevention

-The best way to keep rabbits out of the garden and prevent rabbit damage is to use physical prevention methods such as fencing.
-Though we’ve mostly been discussing eastern cottontails, keep in mind—these tips should work for any type of rabbit that loves to munch on your plants!
+The best way to keep rabbits out of the garden and prevent rabbit damage is through physical prevention methods such as fencing.
+Though we’ve mostly been discussing eastern cottontails, remember that these tips should work for any type of rabbit that loves to munch on your plants!

 • The most effective way of keeping out rabbits is chicken wire fencing.
 Install a fence that is 4 feet high and bury it at least 6 inches deep.
 Bend the top foot of the fence away from the garden like a security fence so they can’t climb or jump over it.